-Note: Bethel University Broke Ground on a new 900-seat chapel in May 2012.
-See the related story here.
+Note: Bethel University Broke Ground on a new chapel in May 2012.

 Bethel University has two different types of worship services on campus each week.
-While classes are in session, there is a contemporary Protestant worship service every Tuesday morning at 11 a.m.
-During the fall semester, it is held in Bouldin Auditorium of the Dickey Fine Arts Building.
-Music is provided by students and the College of Liberal Arts music department.
+While classes are in session, we have a contemporary Protestant worship service every Tuesday morning at 11 a.m.
+It is held in Bouldin Auditorium of the Dickey Fine Arts Building.
+Music is provided by students and Renaissance.
 Students are also invited to share their gifts and talents with time for special music.

 Each week a different preacher is invited to come and preach.
 One week participants might hear the gospel preached by a Cumberland Presbyterian minister.
 The next week they may hear someone from a National Baptist Church followed by a United Methodist minister, followed by a Roman Catholic priest.
 All of the denominations represented in chapel follow the basic tenants of the Apostle’s Creed.
 Each week we strive to provide a unique service that remains faithful to the orthodox beliefs of the Christian tradition.

 During the month of February in honor of Black History Month we invite only African-American ministers to serve as the preachers and worship leaders.
 Every semester Bethel is also blessed with the ministry of the Covenant Players from Oxnard, CA.